NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ### Step 6.
 Pan-genome Analysis
 **Step 6**: With growth in the size of datasets, there is a need to understand key processes such as selection and evolution taking place in bacteria populations.
 For example, bacteria can transfer genes to one another, otherwise known as 'horizontal gene transfer' which can spread virulence and resistance genes.
 One way to identify some of these diffrences is to look *core* or *accessory* genes within a population: A Pangenome. **Roary** and **Pirate** can be used to compare our gff annotation files to one another and construct a pangenome.
+We will use a different conda environment.
 ```
+conda deactivate
+conda activate roary

+conda deactivate
 ```

 ### Step 7.
 Mapping and Variant Calling

 Mapping and variant calling tools are different that what is typically used with Illumina data.
 Nanopore fastq data by mapping to an E.coli reference genome using **Minimap2**.
 Notice the '-ax map-ont' signalling we are using Nanopore data.
 Minimap2 creates a SAM file, a type of alignment file.
 We need to convert this to a BAM file to make the alignment compatible with other software.
 We do this using **samtools**.
 ```
+conda activate nanopore
 cd nanopore/bacteria/data
 minimap2 -ax map-ont Ecoli_reference.fasta Ecoli_Japan_1_trim.fastq.gz  | samtools sort -o Ecoli_Japan_1_aln.bam
 ```